AndreiSager/AndreiSager/README.md

-# Nice To Meet You 👋, I’m @LordBrim aka Andrei Sager #todo
+# Nice To Meet You 👋, I'm Andrei Sager.

-I'm a software developer, specializing in building exceptional websites and mobile applications, and everything in between.
+I'm a software developer, focused in building remarkable websites, mobile applications, and everything that interests me in the digital spectrum.

+## About Me

 - 👀 I used to be interested in game development and android development.
 Now I don't know what to do.
 I am now pursuing a career in web development and slowly furnishing my skills to learn A.I. and machine learning.
 - 🌱 I’m currently learning all kinds of stuff to build my portfolio.
 - 💞️ I’m looking to collaborate on ... web development projects and hints of A.I..
-- 📫 How to reach me ...
-I am not yet done setting up.
+- 📫 You can reach me through my social media platforms

 ---
 # 🛠 Tech Stack #todo